 Lymphedema is incurable.
 However, treatment can help reduce the swelling and pain.

 Complex decongestive therapy (CDT): This starts with an intensive therapy phase, during which the patient receives daily treatment and training.
 This is followed by the maintenance phase when the patient is encouraged to take over their own care using techniques that they have been taught.

 - Remedial exercises: These are light exercises aimed at encouraging movement of the lymph fluid out of the limb.

 - Skincare: Good skincare reduces the risks of skin infections, such as cellulitis.

 - Manual lymphatic drainage (MLD): The lymphedema therapist uses special massage techniques to move fluid into working lymph nodes, where they are drained.
 The lymphedema therapist also teaches several massage techniques that can be used during the maintenance phase.

-- Multilayer lymphedema bandaging (MLLB): Muscles surrounding lymph vessels and nodes move the fluid through the lymphatic system.
+- Multilayer lymphedema bandaging (MLLB): Wrapped over muscles surrounding lymph vessels and nodes to help the fluid move through the lymphatic system.

 Surgery has historically had disappointing results compared with non-surgical therapies for lymphedema.
 However, a new surgical technique using liposuction has proved more successful.
 It removes fat from the affected limb, resulting in less swelling.

 A CT scan can reveal blocked areas in the lymphatic system contributing to lymphedema.